Cycle Messenger World Championships: History

 Though the 1993 CMC was declared a success, it lost a substantial amount of money.
 As a result, Beier and Klessman decided to transfer ownership of the event to a sports marketing company which had expressed interest in organizing it.
 Beier and Klessman stayed with the project, acting as consultants, to ensure that the competition retained its authenticity.

 The marketing company, though based in Berlin, had a partner in London and thus it was decided that the 1994 CMWC would be located there.
 Unfortunately though, months before the scheduled date of the CMWC the marketing company pulled its sponsorship of the event and left Beier and Klessman alone on the project.

 After much deliberation, it was decided that the 1994 CMWC would still take place in London, though now it would be organized solely by cycle messengers.
 Against all odds, the event took place and attracted around 500 participants.
 Once again, the CMWC was deemed a success.

 With the sting of the marketing company's withdrawal still fresh, several cycle messengers at the 1994 event decided to form a committee dedicated to the successful realization of the CMWC.
 Largely self-appointed and without any real power the committee floundered.
 The need for such an organization, however, was being realized by more and more cyclists.

 The 1995 CMWC took place in Toronto, and in 1996 it was hosted in San Francisco.
 It was here that the International Federation of Bike Messengers Association, or IFBMA, was created for the purpose of guaranteeing that the CMWC would take place each year.
 This committee, unlike the previous one, was open to all who wished to attend and thus had the potential of being a legitimate organization.

 Cycle Messenger World Championships

 Since the inception of the IFBMA the CMWCs have taken place each year in different locations around the world.
-The following is a list of host cities along with the year they hosted, or will host, the CMWCs:
+The following is a list of host cities along with the year they hosted the CMWCs and the champions from each year.